 Marc Angélil received his architectural degree from the ETH Zurich where he also completed his doctoral dissertation summa cum laude.
 He was an Assistant Professor at the Harvard University Graduate School of Design (GSD) and subsequently Associate Professor at the University of Southern California in Los Angeles (UCLA).

-He is a co-author of Inchoate: an experiment in architectural education (ETH Zurich, 2003) on methods of teaching with and Indizien: Zur politischen Ökonomie urbaner Territorien (Niggli, 2006) on the political economy of contemporary urban territories.
-His publications include Building Brazil: Proactive urban renewal of informal settlements (edited with Rainer Hehl, 2011) and Architecture dialogues: Positions, concepts, visions (edited with Jørg Himmelreich, Niggli, 2011).
-He has recently edited Reform!
-Essays on the Political Economy of Urban Forum Vol.4 with Sarah Nichols (Ruby Press, 2015).
+He is a co-author of Inchoate: an experiment in architectural education (ETH Zurich, 2003) on methods of teaching, and Indizien: Zur politischen Ökonomie urbaner Territorien (Niggli, 2006) on the political economy of contemporary urban territories.
+His publications include Building Brazil: Proactive urban renewal of informal settlements (edited with Rainer Hehl, 2011), Architecture dialogues: Positions, concepts, visions (edited with Jørg Himmelreich, Niggli, 2011), Reform!
+Essays on the Political Economy of Urban Forum Vol.4 (edited with Sarah Nichols, Ruby Press, 2015).

 Marc Angélil practices architecture with his partners Sarah Graham and Manuel Scholl at agps.architecture, an architectural firm based in Los Angeles and Zurich.
-Their built projects include the Midfield Terminal at Zurich Airport; the town center and light-rail station in Zurich, as well as the remodeling of a factory for housing and commercial uses; the extension of the IUCN Headquarters in Gland, Switzerland; the Children’s Museum of Los Angeles (CMLA); an aerial tram infrastructure project in Portland, Oregon; the Zurich International School; a slum upgrading project in Addis Ababa, Ethiopia; as well as sports facilities for Adidas in Herzogenaurach, Germany.
+Their built projects include the Midfield Terminal at Zurich Airport; the town center and light-rail station in Esslingen, Switzerland; the extension of the IUCN Headquarters in Gland, Switzerland; the Children’s Museum of Los Angeles (CMLA); an aerial tram infrastructure project in Portland, Oregon; the Zurich International School; a slum upgrading project in Addis Ababa, Ethiopia; as well as sports facilities for Adidas in Herzogenaurach, Germany.

 He moderated the workshop Mine the city - With logistics to circular metabolisms at the 3rd Holcim Forum 2010, “Re-Inventing Construction” held in Mexico City.
-He participated in the Concluding Debate at the 4th International Holcim Forum on “Economy of Sustainable Construction” held in Mumbai, India in 2013.
-He was a participant at all three Roundtable on “Re-materializing Construction” held at MIT Endicott House, Cambridge, MA, USA (2014), Einsiedeln, Switzerland (2015), and ILEK Stuttgart, Germany (2018).
+He participated in the concluding debate at the 4th Holcim Forum on “Economy of Sustainable Construction” held in Mumbai, India in 2013.
+He was a participant at all three Roundtables on “Re-materializing Construction” held at MIT Endicott House, Cambridge, MA, USA (2014), Einsiedeln, Switzerland (2015), and ILEK Stuttgart, Germany (2018).